ericacha/toDoList_JS_relationship/READme.md

-<h1> Address Book </h1>
+<h1> To Do List </h1>

 <b>Description</b>

-Address app let's the user to enter their name, last name and multiple addresses.
-Allows the user click on the listed name and show addresses.
+Address app let's the user to enter add and assign their list of things to do.

 April 13th, 2015 | Erica Cha & Virginie Trubiano